Illegal Animals in New York City

 Pets are important.
 They often comfort us, give us a sense of being, and just give us overall enjoyment that is often reciprocated by the well-cared for animal.

 People in New York City should count their blessings that any animal remains legal for them to own.
 The ban appears to suggest that the city is merely allowing ownership of dogs and other popular animals because the citizens would have a cow if such a commonality were ripped away from them, and the draconian nature of the law would become more apparent.
-In New York City, and several other cities, towns, counties, and neighborhoods that prohibit harmless animals, pet ownership is clearly treated as an outlandish absurdity that can be at any given moment unanimously subject to strict regulation such as in the manner of firearms at the whim of an uneducated legislator, in order to comfort conventional people who find the lifestyle incomprehensible.
+In New York City, and several other cities, towns, counties, and neighborhoods that prohibit harmless animals, pet ownership is clearly treated as an outlandish absurdity that can be subject to strict regulation at any moment at the whim of an uneducated legislator, in order to comfort conventional people who find the lifestyle incomprehensible.

 - What to Say to People Who Are Against Exotic Pet Ownership